shrwnsan/2048-game-windsurf/README.md

 ## How to Play

-1. Use arrow keys (↑ ↓ ← →) or swipe gestures to move tiles
+1. Use arrow keys (↑ ↓ ← →) or WASD keys to move tiles
 2. Click and drag tiles to preview movements
 3. Tiles with the same number merge when they collide
 4. After each move, a new tile appears (2 or 4)